Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Effective theory

-We are going to start from this effective action and carry out the RG analysis armed with the one-loop corrections as well as unreveal the potential critical behavior induced by the QCP below the SC dome in the forthcoming sections.
+With these in hand, we are going to start from the effective action~(\ref{Eq_S-phenomen}) and carry out the RG analysis armed with the one-loop corrections as well as reveal the potential critical behavior induced by the QCP below the SC dome in the forthcoming sections.